ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 Determines the lifetime of values.

 The `TTL` clause can be set for the whole table and for each individual column.
-Table-level TTL can also specify logic of automatic move of data between disks and volumes.
+Table-level `TTL` can also specify the logic of automatic move of data between disks and volumes, or recompression of parts where all the data has been expired.

 Expressions must evaluate to [Date](../../../sql-reference/data-types/date.md) or [DateTime](../../../sql-reference/data-types/datetime.md) data type.

-Example:
+**Syntax**

+Setting time-to-live for a column:

 ``` sql
 TTL time_column
 TTL time_column + interval
 ```

-To define `interval`, use [time interval](../../../sql-reference/operators/index.md#operators-datetime) operators.
+To define `interval`, use [time interval](../../../sql-reference/operators/index.md#operators-datetime) operators, for example:

 ``` sql
 TTL date_time + INTERVAL 1 MONTH